-With its focus on the engineering and natural sciences in balanced interaction with the humanities, social sciences and economics, the University of Stuttgart is one of Germany’s most successful research universities and a member of the elite TU9 - German Institutes of Technology Association.
+With its Vision “Intelligent systems for a sustainable society” and its distinctive „Stuttgarter Weg”, the University of Stuttgart is one of Germany’s most successful research universities and a member of the elite TU9 - German Institutes of Technology Association.
 Its status as outstanding research university and the broad spectrum of subjects studied today positions it as an internationally recognized and future-oriented place for science and research.

-Standouts in the University of Stuttgart research program are the simulation sciences, the production technologies, the quantum technologies, digital humanities and the field of architecture and adaptive building.
-Sustaining them are projects under the Excellence Initiative framework, assorted German Research Foundation-funded Collaborative Research Centers and Transregio Collaborative Research Centers and more large-scale projects funded by other research funders like the Federal Ministry of Education and Research or the European Union.
+The University of Stuttgart currently has five Profile Areas: Architecture and Adaptive Building, Digital Humanities, Production Technology, Quantum Technology, and Simulation Science.
+The Profile Areas stand for cutting-edge research and have a clear thematic focus that forms the basis of their multidisciplinary composition.
+As a result of thematic relationships between disciplines and bridge-building by researchers, they span across various areas of the University.
+Sustaining the profile areas are projects under the Excellence Strategy framework, assorted German Research Foundation-funded Collaborative Research Centers and Transregio Collaborative Research Centers and more large-scale projects funded by other research funders like the Federal Ministry of Education and Research or the European Union.

 The research project “Data-Integrated Simulation Science” addresses new ways of storing and analyzing very large masses of data – keyword Big Data.
 Cooperating with the University of Stuttgart in this regional research alliance is the University of Heidelberg.